usnistgov/pfhub/CODE_OF_CONDUCT.md

 ### 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the NIST GitHub moderator at
-<devops@nist.gov> with a concise description of your grievance.
-Your
-grievance will be handled in accordance with our existing governing policies.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the {{ site.title }} GitHub moderator at <{{ site.admin_email }}> with a concise description of your grievance.
+Your grievance will be handled in accordance with our existing governing policies.

 ### 8. Scope